-- Mrs R Hilton - Assistant Headteacher - Director of Humanities
+- Mrs R Hilton - Assistant Headteacher (Director of Cultural & International Studies)

 - Mr K Blaza - History teacher

 - Miss N Hannay - Schools Direct